fluxninja/aperture/docs/content/reference/policies/spec.md

 ### FluxMeterExponentialBucketsRange {#flux-meter-exponential-buckets-range}

 ExponentialBucketsRange creates `count` number of buckets where the lowest bucket is `min` and the highest bucket is `max`.
-The final +inf bucket isn't counted.
+The final +inf bucket is not counted.

 <dl>
 <dt>count</dt>